LuckyLongre123/DSA_CPP/Day_033/README.md

 1. **Initial Checks**:
    - If `s1` is longer than `s2`, immediately return false
    - If `s1` is empty, return true (empty string is a substring of any string)
+   - Handle edge cases early to avoid unnecessary computation

 2. **Frequency Array Initialization**:
    - Create two arrays of size 26 (for 'a'-'z')
+   - `charCountS1`: stores frequency of each character in s1
+   - `windowCount`: stores frequency of characters in current sliding window
    - Initialize both with the first window of `s2` and all of `s1`

+3. **First Window Check**:
+   - Before sliding, check if the first window already matches
+   - This handles cases where the match is at the beginning
+   - Compare the two frequency arrays directly

-3. **Sliding the Window**:
+4. **Sliding the Window**:
-   - For each new character in `s2`:
+   - For each new position in `s2` (starting from index `len1`):
-     1. Add the new character to the current window
+     1. Add the new character entering the window: `windowCount[s2[i] - 'a']++`
-     2. Remove the character that's sliding out
+     2. Remove the character leaving the window: `windowCount[s2[i - len1] - 'a']--`
-     3. Compare the current window with `s1`'s frequency array
+     3. Compare current window frequencies with `s1` frequencies
+     4. If they match, return true immediately

+5. **Final Result**:
+   - If no window matches after sliding through entire `s2`, return false

 ### Optimizing the Comparison
 Instead of comparing the entire frequency arrays each time (O(26) = O(1) but still), we can: